Soares/simplifience.com/post/sample/semicircle.md

 You've probably been taught that $\pi ≈ 3.14$.
 You might know it has something to do with circles.
 More specifically, $\pi$ is the ratio of a circle's circumference to it's diameter.
 If you walk $\pi$ diameters around a circle you'll come all the way around.

-<div class="unroll-diameter"></div>
+<div class="unroll" data-diameter="on"></div>

 <aside class="info" markdown="block">
 Measuring the circumference of a circle on a ruler where the diameter of the circle is $1$.
 </aside>

 As it turns out, circles with *radius* $1$ are way more useful than circles with diameter $1$.
 Both reality and mathematics (Euler's identity included) are littered with circles where the radius is the natural unit.
-When we're using radius-based circles $\pi$ isn't a very important number.
-What we usually care about is the number of <span class="info" markdown="inline">radius lengths</span> in the circumference of a circle.
+In radius-based circles $\pi$ isn't an important number.
+What we actually care about is the number of <span class="info" markdown="inline">radius lengths</span> in the circumference of a circle.

 <aside class="info" markdown="block">
-A circle has $\tau ≈ 6.28$ radius lengths.
+A circle's circumference is $\tau ≈ 6.28$ radius lengths.
+A radius length is called a "radian".
 </aside>

-<div class="unroll-radius"></div>
+<div class="unroll" data-counter="on"></div>

 <aside class="info" markdown="block">
 Measuring the circumference of a circle on a ruler where the radius of the circle is $1$.